 Parking is located just 10 minutes North of Whistler Village.
 View a map of Driving Directions to the Ancient Cedars Trail.

 There is not a dedicated campground around the trail but it is suggested to find a safe area to set up a tent well away from the trails.

 High Note Trail

-A long time Whistler favourite, the High Note Trail is located on Whistler mountain and can be accessed by the gondola/chairlift from the base of Whistler village just a 2 minute walk from the hotel.
-On this hike you don't have to hike an uneventful trail to reach a destination, the trail itself is the destination with constant views which will have your camera in hand from start to finish.
+A long time Whistler favourite, the High Note Trail is located on Whistler Mountain and can be accessed by the gondola/chairlift from the base of Whistler village, just a 2 minute walk from the Crystal Lodge Hotel.
+On this hike, you don't have to hike an uneventful trail to reach a destination, the trail itself is the destination with constant views which will have your camera in hand from start to finish!

 The High Note Trail is well worn and marked, and a 9.4km roundtrip which lasts around 3-4 hours.
 This trail is definitely not a walk in the park with its narrow pathway and multiple inclines and declines.
 However, it is by no means an advanced hike and is very family friendly.

 Location & Parking

 There is free parking in Whistler Village if you are able to snag a spot in Lot 4, however, Lots 1, 2, & 3 are all paid parking.
 These parking lots are very easy to find.

 Since the High Note Trail is a busy route, camping is located around Russet Lake in Garibaldi Provincial Park, which rests between Whistler Mountain and Blackcomb Mountain.